wade-cheng/wade-cheng.github.io/src/garden/food-reviews.typ

 I'll fill this out as I, y'know, sample them.
 In chronological order or tasting:

-+ He Family Laoshan Green Tea 5g Sample: harvested "Autumn," consumed in November.
++ He Family Laoshan Green Tea 5g Sample: harvested "Autumn," consumed in November, since apparently their blog says green tea keeps the shortest.
 Really nice!
 I guess green tea is the kind Chinese restaurants use.
 Warm and nostalgic in that regard.
 I like the "warm fuzzy" flavors more than the sweet ones, as you might gather from this page, so I'm very excited at the idea of more tea going forward.

-+ He Family Laoshan Black Tea 5g Sample
++ He Family Laoshan Black Tea 5g Sample: I got the dragon pearl something or other from the pack, and imagine my surprise when the tea was literally a ball of packed black tea.
+That was pretty cool.
+Tasted good, I have to say I know what the descriptor "dark" means for taste now.
+Yeah, I don't really know how to describe it except yeah it tastes "darker" than the generic Chinese restaurant complientary tea.

 + Qianjiazhai Wild Arbor Tea 5g Sample